notasausage/pi-hole-unbound-wireguard/README.md

 ## To-Do

 - [x] Include screenshots of setup processes
+- [ ] Try starting with Homebridge Raspberry Pi OS preset in Raspberry Pi Imager
 - [ ] Move from [IPtables (deprecated) to nftables](https://wiki.nftables.org/wiki-nftables/index.php/Moving_from_iptables_to_nftables)
 - [ ] Add an [SSL certificate for the Pi-hole Web Interface](https://scotthelme.co.uk/securing-dns-across-all-of-my-devices-with-pihole-dns-over-https-1-1-1-1/)
 - [ ] Include [whitelist and blacklist additions](https://scotthelme.co.uk/catching-naughty-devices-on-my-home-network/)
 - [ ] Get local hostnames working in Pi-hole so we can see device names instead of local IP addresses
-- [ ] Add support for guest networks, if possible (specifically for Apple routers like mine)
+- [ ] Add support for guest networks, if possible (especially for Eero devices, like mine)
 - [ ] Include information about WireGuard's *On-Demand Activation* options (and SSID inclusions/exclusions)